V5 Features

 Please note that the PSCAD Initializer is a separately licensed product that is included with the purchase of PSCAD.

-Automation: Embedded Python Scripting With Recording
+Automation: Embedded Python Scripting Recording

 Automation of the PSCAD application, utilizing custom-made Python language scripts, was first introduced in v4.6.1.
 It included commands to launch the software, load and run simulations, change parameters, and analyze data, among many others.
 Installed as standalone software, an automation controller library was bound to other Python scripting libraries, to achieve control over application-level features through an automation interface (part of PSCAD).